jakellg/vlr-scraper/README.md

 All data is per player per map to give a level of granularity to be able to calculate deeper statistics than just averages.

-final_stats.csv is an example of what the data for all franchising events.
+final_stats.csv is an example of what the data for all franchising events looks like.

 # Getting Started